pranigopu/cybersecurityFoundations/managing-security-risks/owasp.md

 E.g.: Consider the following case:

-- A 3rd-party vendor tracks reward points for airline customers
+- 3rd-party vendor tracks reward points for airline customers
 - Airline wants to use this information to fix customer balance

 Airline must ensure reward information is accurate before using it.

 ## 9. Avoid Security by Obscurity
+**Conceptual Setup**:

 Any hidden security-related detail is a vulnerability.

 _Why?
 Because its breach is a direct security threat._

 ---

+**Principle Statement**:

 Hence, do not rely on hiding details to maintain security.

+_Design systems assuming attackers have knowledge of details._

 ---